tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 register allocator.

-Linear scan starts at the point in your compiler process where you already know how these live ranges---that you have already done some kind of analysis to build a mapping.
+Linear scan starts at the point in your compiler process where you already know these live ranges---that you have already done some kind of analysis to build a mapping.

 Part of this analysis is called *liveness analysis*.